-Residents are charged a moderate fee for the use of their apartment and the facility.
-Please contact email@example.com for further information on fees.
-Minimum stay: 3 weeks.
-Maximum: 2 months.
-Application Period: Open year around.
+Retreat participants are charged a moderate fee for the use of their apartment and the facility.
+Please contact us at email@example.com for further information on fees.
+The minimum stay is 3 weeks; maximum is 2 months.

 Civita di Bagnoregio is located on a promontory, accessible only by a pedestrian bridge which is 2 km by foot or public minibus from the town of Bagnoregio.
 While some services (restaurants, etc.) are available in Civita, grocery stores, post office, bank, public transportation, and other services are readily available in Bagnoregio.
 It should be noted that there are no handicap accessible facilities available in Civita.

-The facilities of the CIVITA INSTITUTE were generously donated to the CIVITA INSTITUTE by the late professor Astra Zarina and her husband architect Tony Costa Heywood.
+The facilities of the Civita Institute were generously donated to the Institute by the late professor Astra Zarina and her husband architect Tony Costa Heywood.
 Professor Zarina directed and taught the University of Washington's Architecture in Rome Program from 1979 to 1999 and the Italian Hilltown Program from 1975 to 2002.
-Tony Costa Heywood is a permanent resident of the CIVITA INSTITUTE.
+Tony Costa Heywood is a permanent resident of the Civita Institute.

 USA Mailing Address:

 CIVITA INSTITUTE, 1326 Fifth Ave.
 Suite 654, Seattle, WA 98101